Fuglede30/Fuglede30.github.io/index.markdown

 We notice that the rush hour seem to start at around 8:40 in LA but it starts much earlier in New York with big clusters of congestions starting as early as 6:00.
 The rush hour does not look as much like a rush "hour" since it lasts through out most of the day.
 Here we first see a decline in cluster at around 21:30 in LA and for NY it lasts untill 23:10.
 It is an indication that there generally is too many cars in these big cities since there is not much of a break in trafiic through the day.

+# The inpact of weather

+# Conclusion: End of the Road

+## refferences